albertyang82/data_engineering_assessment/section_3/readme_section_3_design_2.md

 1. Secure access
 	- IAM roles & policies enforces least-privilege access.
-	- AWS KMS encrypts S3, Redshift, and SageMaker data.
+	- AWS KMS encrypts S3 and SageMaker data.
 	- AWS CloudTrail enables auditing.
-	- RBAC for Redshift and restricted access for QuickSight & SageMaker.
+	- Restricted access for QuickSight & SageMaker.
 	- AWS best practice for securing data in transit is to encrypt all traffic.
 This ensures that data is unreadable even if it's intercepted as it moves across networks.
 		- Encrypting External Traffic
 			When data moves between your users or on-premises environment and AWS, it travels over the public internet.
 This traffic must be encrypted.